WLAN-Pi/wlanpi-wconsole/README.md

 To switch out of "Wi-Fi Console" mode, SSH to the WLAN Pi using network address 192.168.42.1 (while connected to the Wi-Fi Console SSID, using standard port 22) and run the command:

 ```
- sudo /etc/wconsole/wconsole_switcher off
+ sudo /usr/sbin/wconsole_switcher off
 ```

-When this command is executed, the original ("classic" mode) networking configuration files will be restored and the WLAN Pi will reboot.
-After the reboot, the WLAN Pi will operate as it did before the switch to "Wi-Fi Console" mode.
+When this command is executed, the original ("classic" mode) classic mode will be restored and the WLAN Pi will reboot.
+After the reboot, the WLAN Pi will operate as it did before switching to "Wi-Fi Console" mode.